-There is a part of the year from May through September when cold fronts from Argentina can bring the daily high temperature down to 9° C (50° F) and daily low temperature down to 5° C (43°F).
+There is a part of the year from May through September when cold fronts are carried up from Argentina.
+These can bring the daily high temperature down to 9° C (50° F) and daily low temperature down to 5° C (43°F).

-Although only a brief spell, these cold periods can last for several days so plan on bringing some warmer clothes if you’re traveling during these months.
+Although only a brief spell, these cold periods can last for several days.
+Plan on bringing some warmer clothes if you’re traveling during these months.

 Temperature and Rainfall

 The dry season is then from April / May to November / December (receiving around 60mm of rain each month).
 The months with the most rain are usually November and April.

-No matter whether the wet or dry season, rain in the rainforest is a fact of life so remember to plan for wet weather.
+No matter whether the wet or dry season, rain in the rainforest is a fact of life.
+So remember to plan for wet weather.
 If it wasn’t for the rain, the rainforest wouldn’t be able to sustain its incredible diversity of life.

 Months for Wildlife Viewing

-Because of many other factors, it’s often best to contact the lodges in Tambopata and the tours in Manu using their pages on TourTheTropics.com to ask specific questions.
+Because of many other factors, it’s often best to contact the lodges in Tambopata using their pages on TourTheTropics.com to ask about recent activity.

 Puerto Maldonado Celebrations

-In 1901, this is the date when Don Juan Villalta was the leader of an Amazon Rainforest expedition down the Tambopata River that started the settlement.
-This humble rainforest river village later became the capital of Madre de Dios region.
+In 1901, this is the date when Don Juan Villalta was the leader of an Amazon expedition down the Tambopata River starting the settlement.
+This humble rainforest village later became the capital of the Madre de Dios region.

 Best Time To Visit Puerto Maldonado Graphic